 Today, different countries have different techniques for decorating their Easter eggs.
 For example, in Ukraine intricate folk designs are drawn onto eggs and then they are dyed.
 Rather than dying eggs, the people of the Czech Republic blow the egg out of its shell and then wrap and weave thin wire around it.

 3. Easter Fire

-During the Easter weekend, large fires are lit at dusk in Northwestern European regions including Denmark, Sweden, Finland, Northern Germany, the Netherlands, Switzerland, and Austria.
+During the Easter weekend, large fires are lit at dusk in Northwestern European regions including Denmark, Sweden, Finland, Northern Germany, Switzerland, and Austria.
 The tradition has been around at least since the 16th century, although likely was performed by the Saxons long before.
 These fires were traditionally lit to symbolize Spring’s victory over Winter, chasing its darkness away.
 They also symbolized fertility and the ashes were used in fields and meadows around town to help the new crops grow.
 Today these fires are more an excuse to come together as a community and enjoy yummy food and drinks.

 4. Pot Throwing

 Primarily an Orthodox Easter celebration on Corfu, a Greek island, pot throwing is believed to chase off evil spirits.
 The origin of this surprising custom is not clear, however locals believe that the Venetians started it when they ruled Corfu from the 14th to 18th centuries.
 At the beginning of each new year, the Venetians would throw away old belongings to make way for the fresh new ones.

 After the Venetians left, the Greeks adapted the custom by replacing the old belongings with clay pots and shifting the date to the highly-important Easter holiday.
 When these pots are smashed, the spectators take pieces home as good luck charms.
 Some also believe that the pots are a symbol of the new crops that will come with the arrival of springtime.